creative-mobile/CME.Documentation/docs/index.md

 That is why the [trial version](https://assetstore.unity.com/preview/224130/709634) of **CME CloudPurchase** will be completely free for you.

-Should it be impossible to use **AWS Free Tier**, the operating cost [is still highly competitive](https://calculator.aws/#/estimate?id=4146e963f41967449d736e1a9b1d80cadda074a1) is still highly competitive.
+Should it be impossible to use **AWS Free Tier**, the operating cost [is still highly competitive](https://calculator.aws/#/estimate?id=4146e963f41967449d736e1a9b1d80cadda074a1).